-Apart from its role as a deterrent, Enforcement is supposed to penalise existing licensees for violations of Delhi Excise Act/ Rules etc. Various critical weaknesses were noticed which hampered the ability of the Department to either penalise violation appropriately or act as sufficient deterrent against further violations.
+- Apart from its role as a deterrent, Enforcement is supposed to penalise existing licensees for violations of Delhi Excise Act/ Rules etc. Various critical weaknesses were noticed which hampered the ability of the Department to either penalise violation appropriately or act as sufficient deterrent against further violations.
 The actual raids were discretionary and fragmented in the absence of any Standard Operating Procedure.
-Further, lack of rigour in evidence collection and substantiation including utilization of ESCIMS data did put the cases on weak footing to begin with.
-Lapses were observed at each stage of the enforcement process, ranging from incorrect Inspection Reports to deficient Show Cause Notices.

-Enforcement function needs to be strengthened starting from formulation of Standard Operating Procedure, meticulous evidence collection and investigation and expeditious disposal of cases.
+Further, lack of rigour in evidence collection and substantiation including utilization of Excise Supply Chain Information Management System (ESCIMS) data put cases on weak footing to begin with.
+Lapses were observed at each stage of the enforcement process, ranging from incorrect Inspection Reports to deficient Show Cause Notices. - ➤ Enforcement function needs to be strengthened starting from formulation of Standard Operating Procedure, meticulous evidence collection and investigation and expeditious disposal of cases.
 Computerization of Inspection Reports and the process followed thereafter needs to be done to ensure transparency and accountability in the enforcement function.